 - Code of Conduct for Book Series Editors

-Please note that throughout this document author and editor are defined as follows.
+Please note that common terminology used throughout this document are defined as follows:

 Author: Creator/writer of the content.

-These guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.
+These policies and guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.

 Authorship should be limited to those who contributed substantially to the scholarly work such as drafting and/or revising critically the intellectual content of the work or significant parts of it.